Particular/docs.particular.net/samples/scaleout/senderside/sample.md

 NOTE: This sample applies only to version 6 and above.

 Sometimes a single endpoint for handling messages is not enough so there is a need to scale out.
-The following sample demonstrates how to use NServiceBus to scale out existing message processing either by using competing consumers approach or by distributing messages by the sender.
+The following sample demonstrates how to scale out existing message processing either by using competing consumers approach or by distributing messages by the sender.

 ## Code walk-through